 Often: Repetitive hand motion (such as typing), walking.

 Bachelor’s degree in a related field plus one year directly related experience or equivalency required.
 Demonstrated ability to work independently, analyze and make decisions related to program content.
 Strong coordination and organizational skills required to prioritize conflicting deadlines.
 Demonstrated human relations and effective communication skills are also required.

 Applicants must demonstrate the potential ability to perform the essential functions of the job as outlined in the position description.

-•Demonstrated skills / experience in staff orientation, training and evaluation
+•Demonstrated skills in teamwork and collaboration.

 Type Benefited Staff

 The University of Utah is an Affirmative Action/Equal Opportunity employer and is committed to diversity in its workforce.
 In compliance with applicable federal and state laws, University of Utah policy of equal employment opportunity prohibits discrimination on the basis of race or ethnicity, religion, color, national origin, sex, age, sexual orientation, gender identity/expression, veteran’s status, status as a qualified person with a disability, or genetic information.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities, and protected veterans are strongly encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.

 To inquire about this posting, email: firstname.lastname@example.org or call 801-581-2300.
 Reasonable accommodations in the application process will be provided to qualified individuals with disabilities.
 To request an accommodation or for further information about University AA/EO policies, please contact the Office of Equal Opportunity and Affirmative Action, 201 S. Presidents Cr., Rm 135, (801) 581-8365 (V/ TDD ), email: email@example.com .